Elouise Edwards: Activism and career

 Two years later in 1977, with Kath Locke, she co-founded the Manchester Black Women's Mutual Aid organisation with the aim of providing educational support to local children.
 The group met on Sundays and hosted conferences and meetings for parents to discuss issues their children were having in their schools.
 They arranged for members to assist parents in meetings with teachers and school officials and attend City Council Education Department functions.
 Out of these efforts, Edwards and other women, established the Roots Festival in 1977, an annual event celebrating African-Caribbean culture and educating children about their heritage.
 Because of the disapproval of their husbands and the tendency of men to take over leadership roles in women's groups, early organisations failed and were replaced with women-run, autonomous groups which allowed women to take leadership roles.

-When the Mutual Aid group and the Manchester Black Women's Co-operative, which had been founded in 1975 by Locke and her sisters Coca Clarke and Ada Phillips, among other activists like Olive Morris, failed Edwards and Locke, along with others, founded the Abasindi Co-operative in 1980.
+When the Mutual Aid group and the Manchester Black Women's Co-operative, which had been founded in 1975 by Locke and her sisters Coca Clarke and Ada Phillips, among other activists like Olive Morris, failed Edwards and Locke, along with others, founded the Abasindi Cooperative in 1980.
 The organisation was a self-help women's group and aimed to help women improve their lives by networking with other women role models.
 Because of a lack of awareness of other women's groups at the time, Abasindi distanced itself from mainstream feminists who had no understanding of the poverty and racism experienced by the Moss Side Community.
 To combat the issues in their community, Edwards and Abasindi members campaigned against racism in schools and ran a supplementary Saturday school tutoring program.
 Rampant unemployment led Abasindi to establish skills-training and secretarial workshops to help workers find jobs.
 They even temporarily served as a hospital when needed, treating people injured in riots or protest, such as the 1981 Moss Side riot.
 After the riots, she became one of the founding members, along with Louise Da-Cocodia and others, in the creation of the Arawak Housing Association, which in 1994, joined with the Walton Housing Association to form the Arawak Walton Housing Association.
 The purpose of the organisation was to assist in the development of quality housing to meet the needs of the Moss Side community.